lhapp27/FewBodyToolkit.jl/docs/src/example3D.md

 # 3D Example: Two particles with Coulomb interaction

 This example demonstrates how to use the `FewBodyToolkit.jl` package to compute bound states for two particles in 3D.
 Here we use the Coulomb interaction, since it has analytic solutions.
 In relative coordinates, this system is equivalent to a single particle in a potential.
-It is governed by the following Schrödinger equation:
+It is governed by the following Schrödinger equation (``\hbar, \mu=1``)
 \\[ -\frac{1}{2} \frac{1}{r}\frac{d^2}{dr^2}\left( r\psi \right) + V(r)\psi = E\psi \\]
 with the Colomb potential
 \\[ V(r) = -\frac{Z}{r}. \\]

-This example can also be found as a runnable script: examples/example3D.jl.

 ## Setup

 ````@example example3D
-using Printf, Interpolations, Plots, Antique, FewBodyToolkit#.GEM2B
+using Printf, Interpolations, Plots, Antique, FewBodyToolkit
 ````

 ## Input parameters